XRPLF/xrpl-dev-portal/content/references/xrpljs2-migration-guide.md

 ## Transaction Submission

 In xrpl.js there are specific helper functions for signing and submitting transactions and waiting for the XRP Ledger blockchain to confirm those transactions' final outcomes.
-Use the `submitAndWait(tx_json, wallet)` method to sign a prepared transaction with the given wallet and submit it, like in this example:
+Options

+- Use `submitAndWait()` to submit a transaction and wait for its [final outcome](finality-of-results.html).
+If the transaction becomes validated, this resolves to a [tx method][] response; otherwise, it raises an exception.
+- Use `submit()` to submit and return immediately.
+This resolves to a [submit method][] response, which shows the preliminary (non-final) result.
+This method only raises an exception if there was a problem sending the transaction to the XRP Ledger server.

+For both methods, you can pass a signed transaction to the method directly, or you can sign the transaction right before submitting, by passing prepared transaction instructions and a [`Wallet` instance](#keys-and-wallets).

 ```js
 const tx_json = await client.autofill({